Ermak-13/jsos-webopener/README.md

 And it like as application of normal operation system.

 ## How is developing new module?
-* fork this repository
+* Fork this repository
-* rename repository
+* Rename repository
-* edit README.md
+* Edit README.md
 * `npm install`
 * `gulp` and `gulp server`
-* implementing ... (directory "/module")
+* Implementing ... (directory "/module")

 ## Gulp Commands
 * `gulp default` - gulp dev